ten-protocol/ten-whitepaper/cryptography.md

 Communication with TEEs and the encryption algorithms are not yet defined.

-_Note: There might be a more efficient way to achieve the same high-level goals, and we are considering different other options._
+_Note: There might be a more efficient way to achieve the same high level goals, and we are considering different other options._